 Sugared Cranberries & Rosemary

 You need sugar, water, fresh cranberries, and rosemary.
-Feel free to skip the rosemary if you’d like.
+Frozen cranberries are not recommended here (although they’ll work for cranberry sauce, if you have a bag that needs using!) and feel free to skip the rosemary if you’d like.
 As instructed in step 1 above, make your sugar syrup on the stove.
 Pour over cranberries and rosemary and let it all soak for several hours.
 (Great to make these in advance.)
 Drain, then toss in sugar.
 Let it all dry out for about 2 hours before using as decor.
-You can also use this glitzy garnish on pumpkin pie, cranberry orange bundt cake, gingerbread snack cake, too.
+You can also use this glitzy garnish on pumpkin pie, gingerbread cake, and cranberry orange Bundt cake, too.
+I love the pop of color that cranberries